 But the same generosity of spirit that fuels Putnam's empathy causes the book to fall short in accounting for the powerful forces that have made widening inequality a fact of American life.
-If Putnam had written BILL SHORE is founder and CEO of Share Our Strength and chairman of Community Wealth Partners.
-From 1978 to 1987, he served on the senatorial and presidential campaign staffs of former US Senator Gary Hart, and from 1988 to 1991 he served as chief of staff for former US Senator Robert Kerrey.

-a similar book about "our climate," it would leave the impression that the earth had merely drifted closer to the sun; it wouldn't cover the human decisions and actions that have caused global temperatures to rise.
+If Putnam had written a similar book about "our climate," it would leave the impression that the earth had merely drifted closer to the sun; it wouldn't cover the human decisions and actions that have caused global temperatures to rise.

 The town of Port Clinton, Ohio, where Putnam graduated from high school in 1959, is Ground Zero for his study of "the American dream in crisis."
 He notes that 75 percent of his fellow graduates went on to attain a higher level of education and greater economic security than their parents had achieved.
 Because of socio-economic trends that range from the decline of manufacturing to residential sorting, that is not true of more-recent graduating classes.
 Complementing this decline in social mobility has been a decline in social solidarity.
-The book's title reflects the time-now long gonewhen people used the phrase "our kids" to refer not just to their own children, but to all kids in their community.
+The book's title reflects the time-now long gone when people used the phrase "our kids" to refer not just to their own children, but to all kids in their community.

 Putnam, a professor of public policy at Harvard University, ably uses demographic data to reorient our view of what's gone wrong.
 The collapse of the working-class family that started to affect African-Americans in the 1960s, he notes, began to affect white Americans in the 1980s and 1990s.
 Since then, there has been a sharp decline in the ratio of US children overall who grow up in two-parent families, and the distribution of those children divides sharply along class lines.
-The proportion of kids with collegeeducated parents who live in single-parent families is less than 10 percent; for kids with working-class parents, it's close to 70 percent.
+The proportion of kids with college-educated parents who live in single-parent families is less than 10 percent; for kids with working-class parents, it's close to 70 percent.

 What echoes loudest and longest in my mind, though, are the voices of the young people whom Putnam features.
 Consider David, an 18-year-old from Port Clinton whose father has been in and out of prison.
 "I'll never get ahead!"
 David writes on his Facebook page.
 "I've been trying so hard at everything in my life and still get no credit at all.
 Done."
 Or listen to Andrew from Bend, Ore., whose attitude toward the future reflects his comfortable upbringing: "My dad always reminds me every day how much my mom and my dad love me. ...
-Some of my friends give me a wisecrack like, 'Andrew's parents say they love him again!'
-But it's like, yeah, that's how I want it."
+Some of my

-LUCY BERNHOLZ is co-leader of the Digital Civil Society Lab at the Stanford Center on Philanthropy and Civil Society (PACS).
+LUCY BERNHOLZ is co-leader of the Digital Civil Society Lab at the Stanford Center on Philanthropy and Civil Society

+(PACS).
 She is also a visiting scholar at PACS.